DylanPDao/c0323-code-solutions/css-transforms/css-transforms-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What does the transform property do?
+- What does the transform property do? manipulate with css

-- Give four examples of CSS transform functions.
+- Give four examples of CSS transform functions. rotate, scale, skew, or translate

 ## Notes